 Vincent was born in 1986 and is English by origin but grew up in Ireland.
 He has been living in Stöðvarfjörður, Iceland since early spring 2014 and is a Project Manager at the Creative Centre.
 Vincent is educated as an Electronic Engineer but is also a Musician and Recording Engineer.
 He has ten years experience as a Sound Engineer in both Studio and Live situations.
 He has also built and ran his own Studio “Atomic Analog” in Ireland from 2004-2014.
 He now specialises in Analog Recording Techniques and has recorded many published works by both Irish and English Artists.
 He has also been actively performing throughout Europe for the past nine years with his band Vamos.
 With Vamos he has released two Studio Albums and a number of Singles.
 Vincent also set up and ran an Independent Radio Station “Rascal Radio” in Galway, Ireland from 2009-2011.
 His roles were everything from Technical to managerial with over twenty DJs contributing to the content.
 And with a keen interest in Electronics and Music, Vincent spends his spare time designing and building Audio Equipment for Live and Studio use.

 Tumi & Skotta

 Tumi & Skotta show up every day in the Centre with Una, Vinny and Rósa.
 They do some important work at the factory because they can bring warmth and call forth a smile on everyone’s face.
-Tumi is big, cuddly and playful guy who loves to play.
-The center of his consciousness lies in his stomach and he loves to kiss.
-Skotta is an absolute sweetheart in every way and loves to be cuddled.
-She is also know as Skotta, the Queen of Scots.
+Tumi is big, cuddly and playful guy who loves to give kisses and play tug of war.
+Skotta is an absolute sweetheart in every way and loves to be cuddled and petted.
+She is also known as Skotta the Queen of Scots.